COMP2521UNSW/sanitisers-guide/glossary/SEGV-unknown-address/uninitialised-idx/README.md

 A large negative number is usually a sign that we have an uninitialised value.
 In this case, when we allocated memory for the `printOrder` array we didn't initialise it.

-When we use one of these uninitialised values as an index to `array`, we try access a large negative index, or in other words a memory address 4 million bytes before the start of `array`.
+When we use one of these uninitialised values as an index to `array`, we try access a large negative index, or in other words a memory address 4 million bytes (-1094795586 * 4 byte integers) before the start of `array`.
 This address is unknown to AddressSanitizer, so we get this error.

 ## The Fix